ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/How to connect to your UltraSeedbox slot via SSH.md

 ### OpenSSH

-OpenSSH is an open source alternative to the proprietary Secure Shell software suite offered by SSH Communications Security and is bundled with some Linux distributions and MacOS.
+OpenSSH is an open-source alternative to the proprietary Secure Shell software suite offered by SSH Communications Security and is bundled with some Linux distributions and macOS.
 It is also an optional feature in Windows 10 since the October 2018 Update (Version 1809).

 #### Installing OpenSSH in Windows 10